CypRiv/genal/README.md

 > **Note:**
 >
-> You can call the `genal.Geno.prs` method on any `Geno` object (containing at least the EA, BETA, and either SNP or CHR/POS columns).
+> You can call the `genal.Geno.prs` method on any `Geno` instance (containing at least the EA, BETA, and either SNP or CHR/POS columns).
 The data does not need to be clumped, and there is no limit to the number of instruments used to compute the scores.

 ### Mendelian Randomization <a name="paragraph3.5"></a>

-To run MR, we need to load both our exposure and outcome SNP-level data in `genal.Geno` objects.
+To run MR, we need to load both our exposure and outcome SNP-level data in `genal.Geno` instances.
 In our case, the genetic instruments of the MR are the SNPs associated with blood pressure at genome-wide significant levels resulting from the clumping of the blood pressure GWAS.
-They are stored in our `SBP_clumped` `genal.Geno` object which also include their association with the exposure trait (instrument-SBP estimates in the BETA column).
+They are stored in our `SBP_clumped` `genal.Geno` instance which also include their association with the exposure trait (instrument-SBP estimates in the BETA column).

 To get their association with the outcome trait (instrument-stroke estimates), we are going to use SNP-level data from a large GWAS of stroke performed by the GIGASTROKE consortium ([https://www.nature.com/articles/s41586-022-05165-3](https://www.nature.com/articles/s41586-022-05165-3)):